Jules Radich: Pay dispute with Benson Pope and Walker

+Dunedin Hospital

 In December 2022, Radich initially supported Te Whatu Ora's (Health New Zealand) cutbacks to operating facilities at the new Dunedin Hospital.
 By January 2023, Radich had revised his position in the face of opposition from the public and fellow Dunedin City councillors including Benson-Pope to the proposed hospital rebuild cutbacks.
 Radich argued that opposing Health NZ's proposed hospital cutbacks could help improve public opinion ratings of the Dunedin City Council, which had declined to a record 25 percent low in 2022.
 In late January, Radich seconded Benson-Pope's motion urging the DCC to contribute NZ$130,400 for a public campaign to support the hospital rebuild project as it was outlined in the final business case.
 On 31 January, the DCC including Radich voted unanimously to support Benson-Pope's motion to fight changes to the Dunedin Hospital's design.